 - Labour and birth management

-When you are in labour, Dr Fiona Dalzell or one of the 'on call' obstetricians from the River City Obstetric Group, will be called once you arrive at the Mater Mothers Private Hospital.
+When you are in labour, Dr Fiona Dalzell or one of her 'on call' obstetricians will be called once you arrive at the Mater Mothers Private Hospital.
 As well as your support person/ partner, you will be provided with a hospital based, midwife for 'one-to-one care' during your labour.
 An Obstetrician and Midwife are always present to assist at your birth.

 - Operative Vaginal Birth